-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
+PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test and a grade of "C" or higher in ENR 094 or equivalent.
 If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.

 This course is designed to familiarize the student with legal terminology.
 Emphasis is on the spelling, definition, pronunciation, and usage of legal terms.
 Upon completion, the student should be able to communicate effectively using legal terminology.